XenitAB/xenitab.github.io/docs/xks/operator-guide/kubernetes/eks.md

 ## Bootstrap

 By default AWS CNI limits the amount of pods that you can have on a single node.
-Since we are using Calico we don't have this limit, but when setting up a default EKS environment the EKS [bootstrap script](https://github.com/awslabs/amazon-eks-ami/blob/master/files/bootstrap.sh) defines a pod limit.
+Since we are using Calico we do not have this limit, but when setting up a default EKS environment the EKS [bootstrap script](https://github.com/awslabs/amazon-eks-ami/blob/master/files/bootstrap.sh) defines a pod limit.
 To remove this limit we have created our own AWS launch template for our EKS node group.
 It sets `--use-max-pods false` and some needed Kubernetes node labels.
-If these labels aren't set the EKS cluster is unable to "find" the nodes in the node group.
+If these labels are not set the EKS cluster is unable to "find" the nodes in the node group.

 ## Tenants account peering